benmurphyy/ESP32-C6_ESP-IDF_COMPONENTS/README.md

 # ESP32-S3 Components
 PlatformIO components with examples for the ESP32-S3 chipset.
 This is a revised release utilizing esp-idf suggested design patterns through `handles` and using `i2c_master.h` for I2C transactions.
 The drivers are organized in the components folder within the Visual Studio Code and PlatformIO environment.

-The folder structure for components, and its associated example, are outlined as follows:
+The folder structure for components, and associated example, are outlined as follows:
 ```
 |--components
 |  |